Fight Traffic Ticket in West VirginiaPage OverviewSUMMARY: How to Fight a West Virginia Traffic Ticket

 - Not guilty.

-Regardless of plea, it must be entered before or on the court date posted on the citation.
+Regardless of plea, it must be entered before or on the court date posted on your traffic ticket.

 (Plead Guilty or No Contest)

 - Pay the fine.

 - Incur points on your WV driving record (could lead to license suspension/revocation).

 - Possibly incur increase on auto insurance rates.